romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How can GitHub Actions workflows utilize GitHub Packages for CI/CD processes?
+Q: How can GitHub Actions workflows utilize GitHub Packages for CI/CD processes?
 <details><summary>Show the answer</summary><p>

 - **By using the GITHUB_TOKEN for authentication to publish or install packages**